 Much of the original design was obscured by renovation efforts following a fire in the mid-20th century.
 This rehabilitation would restore much of Trost's original vision for the church.
 This project began with careful documentation of the existing building using 3D Laser Scanning technology — from which a Building Information Model was developed.

 This adaptive reuse would reprogram the historic structure and an attached addition from the 1970's for use by Ciudad Nueva's educational community outreach programs.

 Project Area: 28,681 SF

-Services: Facility Assessment, Feasibility Study for Rehabilitation and Adaptive Reuse of the Church, Attached Addition Structure
+Services: Facility Assessment, Feasibility Study for Rehabilitation & Adaptive Reuse of the Church, Attached Addition Structure